ricdezen/nameless_language/README.md

 - UTF-8 for strings. *Have*. *Fun*.

 - Increase max control flow jump distance.
 Probably a set of three instructions will slightly improve speed.

+- I suppose the call frames array in the VM should be dynamic.
+This implies the stack has to be dynamic first.

 - There are various TODO in the code, which do not represent new features, mostly technical stuff that can probably be changed locally with no trouble.